gbuzogany/dash/README.md

 # Rockette 🚀

-Rockette (/ʁɔ.kɛt/, borrowed from French [_roquette_](https://fr.wikipedia.org/wiki/Roquette_(plante))) is an open source platform to ease development of graphical applications for embedded systems.
-Its purpose is to simplify development of custom displays for embedded systems using OpenGL ES 2.0.
+Rockette (/ʁɔ.kɛt/, borrowed from French [_roquette_](https://fr.wikipedia.org/wiki/Roquette_(plante))) is an open source platform for development of graphical applications for embedded systems.

+Its purpose is to simplify development of custom graphical applications using OpenGL ES 2.0.
 It enables development on Windows/Linux/macOS using OpenGL ES 2.0 (using [ANGLE](https://github.com/google/angle)), so you can implement everything on your favourite development platform, and then just cross-compile it to run on the target platform.

 It's super light-weight, and has basic features already included: